Brindle, black with brindle

 Due to their hunting nature, Treeing Tennessee Brindle dogs have high levels of energy that will need to be burned off every day.
-Mile-long walks, hiking in the woods, and canine sports are many ways to keep your Treeing Brindle content.
-Treeing dogs benefit greatly from having off-leash roaming, so consider having a fenced-in area for your puppy to enjoy without worry.
+Mile-long walks, hiking in the woods, and canine sports are ways to keep your Treeing Brindle content.
+Treeing dogs benefit significantly from having off-leash roaming, so consider having a fenced-in area for your puppy to enjoy without worry.

 Grooming is easy with the Treeing Tennesse Brindle dog’s shorthaired coats, but they are considered moderate shedders.
-Gently brushing their coats out once a week and bathing them monthly will help keep their coats in prime condition, which in turn helps reduce excess shedding.
+Gently brushing their coats out once a week and bathing them monthly will help keep their fur in prime condition, which in turn helps reduce excess shedding.

 Health and Conditions ❤️

 Since Treeing Tennessee Brindle dogs haven’t been around for too long, there aren’t many health conditions they’re predisposed to.
 The most common problems affect other large breeds, such as hip dysplasia, patella luxation, and cancer.
 They’re also prone to eye and ear infections that can lead to more serious conditions if left untreated.
 Otherwise, Treeing Tennessee Brindles are known for being sturdy, healthy dogs.